citronlegacy/auto-multi-level-person-crop/README.md

 - Half Body (torso)
 - Head (face)

-It processes entire folders of images and saves the cropped results in a structured output directory.
+It processes entire folders of images and saves the cropped results in an output directory.

 ---